steamship-core/python-client/docs/plugins/using/index.rst

     result_task = gpt4.generate(text="What's up GPT?")

+Plugin invocations return asynchronous :ref:`Tasks` so that you can easily run many plugins and control when you need the results.

 See the plugin individual plugin types for further info on how each can be called.

 .. toctree::